 We’re talking about an audit: the evaluation of a product to determine its effectiveness and/or implementation quality.

-Auditing an existing website or application allows us to see what is already working well in addition to what is clearly not working well.
+Auditing an existing application allows us to see what is already working well in addition to what is clearly not working well.
 It allows us to keep and improve upon the former, while helping us avoid the latter and prevent us from making the same mistakes.
 We can use the learnings, data, and resulting recommendations from the audit going forward in the project production process.

 We call this a Discovery Audit.